decouverto/decouverto-calendar/README.md

 # decouverto-calendar
-The website of Découverto calendar: events und registrations.
+The website of Découverto calendar: events and registrations.